Reciprocal microswimming in fluctuating and confined environments: Introduction

 Therefore, the primary aim of this study is to examine the effects of environmental noise on reciprocal swimmers, particularly in a geometrically confined environment.
-By considering a two-sphere swimmer model, we numerically and theoretically demonstrate that a reciprocal swimmer can generate net locomotion in a statistical sense.
-To analyze a precise effect from the environmental noise, we derive a statistical theory with lower-order moments in the probability distribution function.
-Accordingly, the secondary aim of this study is to apply this theory to examine the effects of the shape gait on its net velocity and net diffusion.
+By considering a two-sphere swimmer model , we numerically and theoretically demonstrate that a reciprocal swimmer can generate net locomotion in a statistical sense.
+The key mathematical structure behind this result lies in the fact that the statistical average of the distribution function of a variable is, in general, different from the distribution function of the averaged variable.
+To analyze a precise effect from environmental noise, we derive a statistical theory with low-order moments in the probability distribution function.
+Accordingly, the secondary aim of this study is to apply this theory to examine the effects of shape gaits on a swimmer's net velocity and net diffusion.
+In particular, we show that a reciprocal swimmer moves by linearly increasing its position with time (i.e., $\sim O(t)$).
+Notably, this active displacement dominates the displacement of the averaged position purely through passive diffusion ($\sim O(\sqrt{t})$) after a long time.
+Further, based on this analysis, we demonstrate that by choosing the shape gait of the deformation, a reciprocal swimmer can migrate in an arbitrary direction, which is distinct from the unidirection diffusive transport of a passive particle near an external boundary.

-The contents of the paper are arranged as follows.
-In Sec. \ref{sec:setting}, we introduce the governing equation of the two-sphere swimmer model with an external boundary.
+The remainder of this paper is organized as follows.
+In Sec. \ref{sec:setting}, we introduce the governing equation of a two-sphere swimmer model with an external boundary.
 Considering a small amplitude and far-field asymptotic regime, we provide an explicit form of the stochastic equation of the swimmer in a noisy environment.
-In Sec. \ref{sec:fundmental}, we provide numerical results to demonstrate that the reciprocal deformation leads to net locomotion.
-In Sec. \ref{sec:rtheory}, we derive a theory to predict the non-zero displacement, and in Sec. \ref{sec:VelocAndDiff}, we apply this theory to understand the symmetric properties of the shape gait and its impact on the net velocity and net diffusion of the swimmer.
+In Sec. \ref{sec:fundmental}, we provide numerical results to demonstrate that reciprocal deformations lead to net locomotion.
+In Sec. \ref{sec:rtheory}, we present a theory to predict nonzero displacements, and in Sec. \ref{sec:VelocAndDiff}, we apply this theory to understand the symmetric properties of the shape gait and its impact on the net velocity and diffusion of the swimmer.
 Concluding remarks are provided in Sec. \ref{sec:conc}.